TomWHall/p2Pixi/README.md

 ##PixiAdapter
-Handles rendering of p2 shapes into Pixi objects such as Graphics (for vector rendering) and / or TlingSprite (for bitmap rendering).
+Handles rendering of p2 shapes into Pixi objects such as Graphics (for vector rendering) and / or TilingSprite (for bitmap rendering).

 ###addShape